symfony/symfony-docs/configuration/multiple_kernels.rst

 Step 1) Create a new Front Controller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Instead of creating the new front controller from scratch, it's easier to
+Instead of creating the new front controller from scratch, it is easier to
 duplicate the existing one.
 For example, create ``public/api.php`` from
 ``public/index.php``.